istio/istio.io/content/en/docs/ops/traffic-management/locality-load-balancing/index.md

 receiving traffic.
 You can find the exact percentages in the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/priority).

   {{< warning >}}
-  If no Outlier Detection destination rules are defined, the proxy can't determine if an instance is healthy, and it routes traffic globally even if you enabled **locality-prioritized** load balancing.
+  If no outlier detection configurations are defined in destination rules, the proxy can't determine if an instance is healthy, and it routes traffic globally even if you enabled **locality-prioritized** load balancing.
   {{< /warning >}}